 \section{Conclusion}

 In this paper, we first proposed a definition of procedural fairness in ML.
 Then, we introduce a novel group procedural fairness metric based on the FAE approach, called \textit{GPF\textsubscript{FAE}}.
-Through comprehensive experimentation on nine datasets, we demonstrate the efficacy of \textit{GPF\textsubscript{FAE}} in accurately assessing the fairness of the model's decision process.
-Furthermore, we analyze the current limitations of the \textit{GPF\textsubscript{FAE}} metric and discuss potential avenues for future improvements.
-For the procedural-unfair model, we propose a method to identify the features that lead to its procedural unfairness and propose two methods to improve the procedural fairness of the model based on the detected $UFs$.
-Experiments on nine datasets indicate that our method can accurately detect the features that lead to the procedural unfairness of the model, and both proposed mitigation methods can significantly improve the procedural fairness of the model with only a slight impact on the model performance, and the distributive fairness of the model is also improved.
-Overall, the work presented in this paper significantly advances the understanding and methodologies in procedural fairness of ML and thereby contributes to the ongoing efforts to develop ethical and responsible AI systems.
+Through comprehensive experimentation on nine datasets, we demonstrated the efficacy of \textit{GPF\textsubscript{FAE}} in accurately assessing the procedural fairness of the ML model.
+After assessing the procedural fairness of the model, for a procedural-unfair model, we proposed a method to identify the features that lead to the procedural unfairness (i.e., unfair features) and proposed two methods to improve the procedural fairness of the model based on the detected unfair features.
+Experiments on nine datasets indicate that our method can accurately detect the features that lead to the procedural unfairness of the model, and both proposed mitigation methods can significantly improve the procedural fairness of the model while also increasing the distributive fairness, with only a slight decrease in the model's performance.
+Overall, the work presented in this paper significantly advances the understanding and methodologies for enhancing the procedural fairness of ML models.